reactivesw/DevProc/frontend/start_a_new_vue_project.md

 Run `npm install -g vue-cli` to install vue-client.
 If you already have it, run `npm update -g vue-cli` to update it to the latest version.
 You may need to use `sudo` to install it as a global package.

-Run `vue init webpack my-project` to create a new project named `my_project`.
-When ased, use recommended default settings and answer "Y" to unit test and e2e test.
+Run `vue init webpack my-project` to create a new project named `my-project`.
+When asked, use recommended default settings and answer "Y" to unit test and e2e test.

 For "vue-clie@2.5.0" (the version when writing this doc), edit the package.json and change the following two lines:
 * change vue version to the latest (find it in https://github.com/vuejs/vue/releases): `"vue": "^2.0.5",`